aryanpratik11/aryanpratik11/README.md

 💡 &nbsp; A B.Tech CSE student (2026 pass-out) from IIIT Raichur, passionate about software development, AI, and full-stack projects.\
 🌱 &nbsp; Currently working on projects involving Machine Learning, Agentic AI, and End-to-End Web Applications\
-🤝 &nbsp; Open to collaborations, internships, and research opportunities in the fields of AI, Full-Stack Development, and Intelligent Systems.\
+🤝 &nbsp; Open to collaborations, internships, and opportunities in the fields of AI, Full-Stack Development, and Intelligent Systems.\
-💬 &nbsp; Feel free to reach out for collaborations, tech discussions, or general consulting - I’d love to connect and grow together! \
+💬 &nbsp; Feel free to reach out for collaborations, tech discussions, or general consulting - I’d love to connect and grow together!

 ----